tbee/TECL/README.md

 	integer("/database/timepout")
 	grp("/database")

+Starting with a '/' means from the root, otherwise the path is relative to the position of the TECL in the tree.

 In TECL it is possible that a field as multiple values, the methods above always returns the value at index 0.
 If you want all values, the list method is the correct way: